• Skip to primary navigation

 • 1 tbsp. light tasting olive oil plus more for brushing

-• ½ head of a large purple cabbage, sliced thinly (or sub 1 bag (16 oz.) shredded cabbage or slaw mix, if desired)
+• ½ head large purple cabbage sliced thinly (or sub 1 bag (16 oz.) shredded cabbage or slaw mix, if desired)

 • 2 tbsp. honey